 While traveling many people use public computers to book future travel plans, check email, and update social media.
 Unfortunately, the computers in internet cafes, hotels, and hostels can be full of really nasty software designed to steal your information.
 I would assume that every computer you use is going to be infected in some shape or form.

 - Key Loggers: Many computers have “key loggers” installed.
 These programs record everything you type.

 - Viruses: Many computers are infected with viruses and the virus can do all kinds of harmful things.

 - Much More: There is too much to list when it comes to computer scams.

-Mugging In Europe
+Mugging in Europe

 - Don’t wear flashy jewelry.

-- Stash the expensive electronics.
+- Stash your expensive electronics.

 - Stick to busy, well-lit streets at night.